Who Wants to be the King or Queen of the Darting Hill?

 In order to grow our events and make them Bigger, Better and More Inclusive to players in Southern Ontario we're testing some changes to the format.

-Each Qualifying Event is a Standalone event, with 50% of the buy-ins returned as prizes on the day.
-The balance goes into the general prize pool for each finals event.
-In cases where ladies (especially in doubles) have not shown in sufficient numbers to have their own event and are given the option to play with the men, but none make it into the money rounds, that prize pool money will be placed in the general pool for the respective ladies finals.
+King and Queen of the Hill events may now have qualifying events associated with them.
+Each Qualifying Event is a Standalone event.
+In some cases, 100% of the buy-in is paid back with Finals main event prizes additional.
+With others, a portion of the buy-ins are returned as prizes on the day, with the balance paid out as Finals main event tickets.
+In cases where ladies (especially in doubles) have not shown in sufficient numbers to have their own event and are given the option to play with the men, but none make it into the money rounds, prize pool money will be placed in the general pool for the respective ladies finals.

 Important Notes About This Series of Tournaments